t-alfers/t-alfers/README.md

 <a href="https://www.linkedin.com/in/tobias-alfers-4b033499"><img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"></a>
 </p>

-# Hello there 👋
+# Hello there 👋, I'm Tobias Alfers

 ### Psychometrician & Web Developer

-I'm Tobias Alfers, a passionate Psychometrician and Web Developer based in the beautiful city of Vienna, Austria.
-My career is a blend of psychology and technology, enabling me to bring unique insights to both fields.

 💡 As a Psychometrician, I specialize in designing, developing, and implementing tools for psychological assessment.
 In the realm of psychometrics, I have developed a strong expertise in Item Response Theory (IRT).